Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZCR_light_sensor_sink/project_creation.md

 <img src="images/zcrdisplay_002.png" alt="" width="700" class="center">
 <img src="images/zcrdisplay_003.png" alt="" width="700" class="center">

+## 2- configure the project:

+Select the ISC file to start the configuration.

--	In the ISC configuration, in the “Plugins” tab, select "green Power Sever" and change its "Hidden ZCL Message Proxy Endpoint" to 1 if it was otherwise.
+- In the “Plugins” tab, select "green Power Sever" and change its "Hidden ZCL Message Proxy Endpoint" to 1 if it was otherwise.
 This is to solve a problem with the project generating with wrong endpoint.
 This should be solved in next version.

 <img src="images/zcrdisplay_004.png" alt="" width="800" class="center">